 Other elected positions

 The CMA holds an annual nomination process to fill vacant committee positions.
-Nominations for these positions can be put forward by PTMAs and affiliates (RDoC and CFMS) or by affiliates-members (a minimum of 50 member signatures is required).
-Nominees are ratified by the CMA’s General Council.
-All committee terms (with the exception of the student and resident positions) are three years (renewable once).*
+Nominations for these positions will be solicited and be put forward by PTMAs and affiliates (RDoC and CFMS) or by affiliates-members (a minimum of 50 member signatures is required).
+Nominees are ratified by the CMA’s AGM/General Council.
+All committee terms (with the exception of the student and resident positions) are three years (renewable once).

 We are currently looking to fill the following positions: